Macquarie Health Corporation

 Frequently asked questions

-Macquarie Health Corporation – which operates hospitals under Macquarie Hospital Services (MHS) and the Independent Private Hospitals of Australia (IPHoA) – has decided to end its agreement with us, effective 16 March 2026.
+Our agreement with Macquarie Health Corporation – which operates hospitals under Macquarie Hospital Services (MHS) and the Independent Private Hospitals of Australia (IPHoA) – ended midnight on 16 March 2026.

 Before each hospital contract ends, we start negotiating a new one that provides value for our members.
 This includes resisting unfair increases in charges, which could impact your premiums.